oracle/python-oracledb/doc/src/user_guide/txn_management.rst

 connections, that is, a transaction is no longer tied to a specific connection.
 This enables connections to be released for use by other users while a transaction remains open and can be resumed later.
-With Sessionless Transactions, you do not need to use a transaction manager since Oracle Database manages coordination of transactions.
+With Sessionless Transactions, you do not need to use a transaction manager since Oracle AI Database manages coordination of transactions.

 Sessionless Transactions are supported in both python-oracledb Thin and :ref:`Thick <enablingthick>` modes.
-Oracle Database 23.6 (or later) is required.
+Oracle AI Database 26ai (or later) is required.
 For python-oracledb Thick mode, Oracle Client 23.6 (or later) is additionally required.